 How to Teach a 3-Year-Old to Play Guitar: A Complete Parent's Guide

-Teaching guitar to a three-year-old might seem daunting, but research shows that early musical education creates powerful developmental benefits.
+Teaching guitar to a three-year-old might seem like daunting task, but research shows that early musical education creates powerful developmental benefits.
 With the right approach, tools, and expectations, you can successfully introduce your toddler to the wonderful world of guitar.

 The Power of Early Musical Education